gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker/how-to-run.md

 - `gc`

 **`gchq/gaffer-rest`**

+The guide here will walk through the set up of each container using standard Docker but it may be more practical to use a tool such as docker compose.
+An example docker compose file can be found in the [gaffer-docker repository](https://github.com/gchq/gaffer-docker/blob/develop/docker/gaffer/docker-compose.yaml).

 Before starting any containers we need to create a network so all the containers can talk to each other.
 To do this we simply run the following command to make a